cdfoundation/sig-software-supply-chain/workstreams/scmm/README.md

-# Supply Chain Maturity Model Workstream README
+# Supply Chain Maturity Model Workstream

 This is a workstream within the CDF SIG Software Supply Chain.